guayabas/Add_Skirt_To_STL_Solution/README.md

 ```
 </details>

-With the `min` and `max` positions I am able to find `scaleFactor` and `center` variables.
-The scale factor and center is important since *most likely* the STL has its own coordinate system and in order to display in on screen I have to do some transformations (scaling and translation) to be Normalize Device Coordinates (NDC).
+With the `min` and `max` positions I am able to compute `scaleFactor` and `center` variables.
+The scale factor and center is important since *most likely* the STL has its own coordinate system and in order to display it on screen I have to do some transformations (scale and translation) to be in Normalize Device Coordinates (NDC).
 The NDC concept and what is behind a graphics pipeline is out of the scope of the task but a good reference is https://learnopengl.com/

 Since I still don't have a *graphics output* let me show you the information of previous methods via the console using `printf()`
 <p align="center"><img src="./OutputImages/WindowsTerminal_CeaHphSoXv.png"></p>